-- 6.17.
-The trunk asset worksheets provide for the selection of the project owner's cost for each infrastructure item from the drop down list provided. - 6.18.
+6.17.
+The trunk asset worksheets provide for the selection of the project owner's cost for each infrastructure item from the drop down list provided.

+Department of State Development, Infrastructure, Local Government and Planning

+- 6.18.
 Project owner's costs include costs of owner's internal staff, project management and design fees, land costs and levies. - 6.19.
 The SOW model looks up the unit rate worksheet to obtain the project owner's cost input.
 Alternatively a local government may input the project owner's cost directly in the relevant cell. - 6.20.
 The project owner's costs applied to the base cost may not exceed the maximum stated in the following ranges-